lucky-media/landtamic/README.md

      * Image Link: Add an image to act as a Button in the header, common examples links to Apple Store / Play Store, podcasts etc.
      * Social Media: Toggle this to enable social media links in the header.

-#### Footer - is completely customized based on the options that you select.
+**Footer** - is completely customized based on the options that you select.
-  * Has Menu - If enabled, you will have the option to select a menu for the Footer.
+  * Menu - If enabled, you will have the option to select a menu for the Footer.
 We have already included an example menu footer so you can have an idea on how it works.
   * Custom Columns - If you want to add a custom column to the Menu, here you have the ability to have 3 sets:
      * Image - Can be used to upload the brand logo.
      * Text - Can be used as a copyright text or any other disclaimers that you might have.